Troubleshooting#

 file in your RStudio session folder (~/.local/share/rstudio/sessions/active/session-*/suspended-session-data/environment

-Please Contact us if you need help removing the correct files.
+Please Contact us us if you need help removing the correct files.

 libstdc++.so.6: version 'GLIBCXX_3.4.26'